denistsoi/franklinchen.github.io/source/_posts/2012-03-17-st-patricks-day-party-playing-tin-whistle-and-flute.markdown

 All week, of course, I've been practicing [tin whistle](/blog/2012/03/12/quitting-the-cmu-all-university-orchestra-one-of-the-hardest-decisions-in-my-life/), and also some flute as well, in preparation for this party.

 Actually, I bought a brand new tin whistle just yesterday at the local music store down the street from home, [Acoustic Music Works](http://www.acousticmusicworks.com/).

+{% img /images/clarke-sweetone.jpg My new Clarke Sweetone tin whistle %}

 It was a cheap [Clarke](http://www.clarketinwhistle.com/) [Sweetone](http://www.clarketinwhistle.com/products/sweetone-tin-whistle.aspx).
 I got this to replace the Feadóg tin whistle that [I used initially to learn](/blog/2011/12/11/learning-another-instrument-the-tin-whistle/) but was badly out of tune.

 I had picked up from the library a [nice little tutorial](http://www.lemccullough.com/Music-WhistleDVD.html) on tin whistle and learned a few tunes and some basics of ornamentation: